hsp98/billSplitter/README.md

 ## Running the tests

-Tests are written for each function and can be verified by the following command:
+Tests are written for each function and can be verified by the following command:<br/>
 For Linux and Mac
 ```
 PYTHONPATH=. pytest